Pivdenne, Kharkiv Oblast

-Pivdenne (Південне; Пивденное) is a small city in Kharkiv Raion, Kharkiv Oblast, Ukraine.
-It was founded in 1906 and was originally named Yuzhny (Южный, lit. 'southern').
+Pivdenne (Південне; Пивденное) is a small city in Kharkiv Raion, Kharkiv Oblast, in eastern Ukraine.
 It hosts the administration of Pivdenne urban hromada.
-Population:
+Population: It is located in the historic region of Sloboda Ukraine.

 Geography

 The city of Pivdenne lies on the left bank of the Merefa River, upstream at a distance of 1.5 km is the village of Budy, downstream it borders the city of Merefa.
 The city is located southeast of Kharkiv.
 Several railway branches run nearby, the stops of Pivdenne and Komarivka.

 In orographic terms, the city of Pivdenne is located on the southeastern spurs of the Central Russian Upland.
 Height above sea level: 181 m.

 The hydrographic network belongs to the Seversky Donets basin.
 The vegetation of the territory is typical forest-steppe.
 Chernozems dominate.

 The climate is moderately continental, with cold winters and hot summers.
 Most precipitation falls in summer.

 History

-The settlement was founded on August 13 (26), 1906 for workers of the Southern Railway.
+The settlement was founded on 13 (26) August 1906 for workers of the Southern Railway.
+It was originally named Yuzhny (Южный, lit. 'southern').
 In 1963, the urban-type settlements of Komarivka and Pivdenne were merged into the city of Pivdenne.